 In a classic case of “if you can’t beat them, join them” Wunderman Thompson is rolling out its inhousing operation to the global market in an effort to tap into the huge rise in demand from brand owners wanting their agencies onsite.

-Dubbed “Wunderman Thompson Inside”, the operation was first launched over two years ago in the UK by Wunderman, before the agency merged with JWT in December of the same year.
+Dubbed “Wunderman Thompson Inside”, the operation was first launched over two years ago in the UK by Wunderman, before the agency merged with JWT.

 The division is headed up by managing director James Sanderson, who joined from inhousing pioneers Oliver Group in March 2018.
 Prior to that he was UK president of Digitas, joint MD of Glue Isobar and MD of Teamspirit Share.